 “It was a privilege to visit the believers of Maiduguri and to be able to assure them that even though they had been isolated for more than two years, they have not been forgotten.
 There are many around the world who have been faithfully persisting in prayer for them as they live out their faith on the frontlines.

 “There is much in the situation that might leave one feeling hopeless.
 But the sight of a church that was previously destroyed and now has been rebuilt instilled hope and reminded us of the fact that although the Church is facing a total onslaught, the Lord has not abandoned His children or His promise to build His Church.
 Although this is just a building, we remember that it is a building that represents people.
 Though we do not understand fully how the Lord uses our prayers, we know that our prayers make a difference.
 We are so thankful that you have been partnering with us in prayer for Nigeria and thank you that we may continue to rely on that partnership.

 “Pray for peace in northern Nigeria.
 Pray for the Lord to sustain His children and provide for their needs.
-Pray that the Boko Haram insurgency will come to an end soon and that people will be able to resume their normal lives.
+Pray that the an extremist group that is located primarily in Northern Nigeria More insurgency will come to an end soon and that people will be able to resume their normal lives.
 Pray for wisdom for the Church as it considers how to address the immense needs created by the violence.
 Pray for wisdom and for God’s provision as church leaders consider how to help the many children who have been orphaned as a result of the violence.”

 Compiled by Jerry Dykstra.
 For media inquiries, contact Christine Cape at 404-545-0085 or Christy Lynn Wilson at 770-401-9842.